mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--include-layers`
 > Magic file:          | `.halcyon-magic/include-layers`

-Forces Halcyon to include all layers in the [install directory](/guide/#install-directory), as run-time dependencies.
+Forces Halcyon to include the GHC, Cabal, and sandbox in the install directory, as run-time dependencies.

 Intended to support applications requiring GHC at run-time.